hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### How to wash?
-Usually, I wash my down jacket by hand.
-However, it can also gently be washed in a washing machine.
+I wash my down jacket by hand.
+However, you can also gently wash your down jacket in a washing machine.

 ---